onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The intelligence economy

-The degree to which you don’t value error correction is the degree to which you are deluded about reality

 The art of agency is the art of living

 Defining the problem well is at least as important as coming up with a solution